folbert/fewbricks/docs/fields/fields.md

 ---

 # Fields
 All field types that are available in ACF are available in Fewbricks.
-With one exception; the field type [Clone (#section-where-s-the-field-type-clone-).
+With one exception; the field type [Clone] (#wheres-clone).

 ## Create a field instance
 ```php
 <?php
 // (label, name, site wide unique key)
 $textField = new Fewbricks\ACF\Fields\Text('A text field', 'text', '1801060035a');
 ```